 The City and Hackney Wellbeing Network, commissioned by Hackney Council, is a new network of voluntary sector mental health services for adult residents in Hackney and the City, which will empower people towards better mental and physical wellbeing.
-The network is a diverse partnership made up of eleven specialist mental health agencies with a wealth of expertise in working with different communities in Hackney.
+The network is a diverse partnership made up of seven specialist mental health agencies with a wealth of expertise in working with different communities in Hackney.

 The network aims to help people to build resilience to prevent the onset of mental health problems and to alleviate issues such as stress, anxiety and low mood.
 The network will also support people with severe and enduring mental health conditions to substantially improve their quality of life and avoid unnecessary hospital admissions.
 We will focus on helping people achieve positive outcomes in 4 main areas: mental wellbeing, physical health, social networks and daily living skills.